We’ve covered the basics: What is NPS, and how do you calculate it? But how do you go about improving NPS?

 If you’re responsible for implementing NPS across an entire organisation, then it’s important that you realise that getting everyone behind the objective of improving loyalty is one of the most important concepts of implementing NPS.

-Your entire senior team need to buy into this, whether or not their direct reports are responsible for directly interacting with customers or not.
+It’s crucial for your entire senior team to support this, regardless of whether their direct reports engage directly with customers.

 We’ve seen ‘NPS Champions’ embedded in non-customer-facing business units, and they work brilliantly.
 It’s their responsibility to own the NPS project in their area of the business, even if customer-facing teams are sending surveys and receiving feedback.